pu2clr/RDA5807/README.md

 ## Attention
-* __The RDA5807 device can work from 2.7 to 3.3V.
-If you are not using a 3.3V Arduino board, that Arduino will send 5V signals to the RDA5807 device through the digital pins and the I2C bus.
-That configuration can make the system unstable or damage the RDA5807 device__.
-Preferably use an Arduino with 3.3V operating voltage.
-If you are not using a 3.3V version of Arduino, you must use a kind of 5V to 3.3V converter on RST, SCLK, SDIO and SEN (depending on your project).
+* __The RDA5807 device can work safaty from 2.7 to 3.3V.
+Be aware that some Arduino board oparates with 5V instead of 3.3V (for example: Arduino Uno and Arduino Nano).
+A wrong setup can make the system unstable or damage the RDA5807 device__.
+Preferably use an Arduino or other boards like ESP32 and  ESP8266 that work with 3.3V voltage.
+If you are not using a 3.3V version of board, you must use a kind of 5V to 3.3V converter to feed the RDA5807 device and to send signal to  SCLK and SDIO/SDA pins.
 In my experiments, I used an Arduino Nano (5V) and fed the RDA5807 with 3.3V (from the Nano.
 See the Pin 3.3V of the Arduino).
 It has worked.
 However, this is at your own risk.

 ## Preface